kraina-ai/srai/docs/getting_started/README.md

 Please see the [examples](../examples) directory for examples of how to use `srai`.

+## Use cases

+Please see the [Use Cases](use_cases) for detailed description of `srai` use-cases.
+It also covers features planned for future releases as a roadmap of what this project's goals are.

 ## Full pipeline example

 We also provide a full pipeline implemented in `kedro` to showcase real-world `srai` usage.
 Pipeline is available [here](https://github.com/Calychas/highway2vec_remaster/).